 It is understood and agreed that participation by any employee in the bargaining unit in the program of deductions set forth above may be discontinued by any employee in the bargaining unit after the receipt by the Employer and the local union of that employee's written statement of their desire to discontinue such deductions from their pay.
-The Employer will record the amount of donation deducted on each contributing employee's T-4 slip.
+The Employer will record the amount of donation deducted on each contributing employee's T4 slip.

-The Employer agrees to pay into the Steel workers Toronto Area Council Member Assistance Fund the sum of \$4,000 (four thousand) in each year of the Collective Agreement.
+The Employer agrees to pay into the USW's Lifeline Foundation the sum of \$4,000 (four thousand) in each year of the Collective Agreement.